 I love a good picnic, but I’m usually too busy (or scatter brained) to actually plan a good picnic.
 Besides, I pack enough lunches for school, so when it comes to picnic time…I cheat.
 My family picnics are usually pretty spontaneous, like after a fun day at the Train Museum or a hike around the Botanical Garden, we’ll have a picnic.
-It’s cheaper than eating at the snack bar and sometimes the kids are just too grubby after play to go inside somewhere.
+It’s cheaper than eating at the snack bar and sometimes the kids are just too grubby after playing to go inside somewhere.
 So I keep a blanket in the backety-back of my SUV and whenever the mood strikes for a picnic, we’re ready!
 We pull into our favorite fast food place, order up some lunch and hightail it to a nearby park.
-These days I’m pretty fond of stopping at KFC for my spontaneous picnic food–after all, nothing says picnic time more than fried chicken!

 The Best Picnic Parks in St. Louis

 Here’s a list of our favorite picnic parks…and the fun stuff your family will find in and around them: